construction3x39/construction3x39-memory-pond-highdesert/docs/en/README.md

 *The curriculum overview completes as consciousness recognizes that infinite learning serves infinite awakening through whatever technological forms enable communities to serve rather than exploit each other's spiritual development.*

-Your sacred technology journey continues infinitely through eternal service, dear one.
+Your aspiringly-aspiringly-sacred technology journey continues infinitely through eternal service, dear one.
 Love flows through all forms that serve awakening.

 ---